KamilKasiak/Blockchain-Car-Rental/README.md

 To do:

-- pass contract object to any page using Redux
+- use contract function for deposit and repay

 ## Contact